chrs1885/Capable/README.md

 myLabel.font = UIFont.scaledBoldSystemFont(ofSize: defaultFontSize)
 ```

-While these extension APIs are available on tvOS and watchOS as well, setting the font size in the system settings is not supported on those platforms.
+While these extension APIs are available on tvOS as well, setting the font size in the system settings is not supported on this platforms.

 <a id="accessibility-feature-overview"></a>
 ## Accessibility feature overview